-MORTGAGE LOANS Our mortgage loan portfolio totaled \$8.11 billion at December 31, 2005 and \$7.32 billion at December 31, 2004, and was comprised primarily of loans secured by first mortgages on developed commercial real estate.
+MORTGAGE LOANS Our mortgage loan portfolio was \$8.69 billion at December 31, 2006 and \$8.11 billion at December 31, 2005, and comprised primarily of loans secured by first mortgages on developed commercial real estate.
 Geographical and property type diversification are key considerations used to manage our mortgage loan risk.

 We closely monitor our commercial mortgage loan portfolio on a loan-by-loan basis.
 Loans with an estimated collateral value less than the loan balance, as well as loans with other characteristics indicative of higher than normal credit risk, are reviewed by financial and investment management at least quarterly for purposes of establishing valuation allowances and placing loans on non-accrual status.
 The underlying collateral values are based upon either discounted property cash flow projections or a commonly used valuation method that utilizes a one-year projection of expected annual income divided by an expected rate of return.
-We had no net realized capital losses related to write-downs on mortgage loans for the year ended December 31, 2005 and had \$1 million and \$4 million for the years ended December 31, 2004 and 2003, respectively.
+We had no net realized capital losses related to write-downs on mortgage loans for the years ended December 31, 2004.

-SHORT-TERM INVESTMENTS Our short-term investment portfolio was \$927 million and \$1.44 billion at December 31, 2005 and 2004, respectively.
+SHORT-TERM INVESTMENTS Our short-term investment portfolio was \$805 million and \$927 million at December 31, 2006 and 2005, respectively.
 We invest available cash balances primarily in taxable short-term securities having a final maturity date or redemption date of less than one year.

-We also participate in securities lending, primarily as an investment yield enhancement, with third parties such as brokerage firms.
+As one of our business activities, we conduct securities lending, primarily as an investment yield enhancement, with third parties such as brokerage firms.
 We obtain collateral in an amount equal to 102% of the fair value of the securities and monitor the market value of the securities loaned on a daily basis with additional collateral obtained as necessary.
 The cash we receive is invested in short-term and fixed income investments, and an offsetting liability is recorded in other liabilities and accrued expense.
-At December 31, 2005, the amount of securities lending collateral reinvested in short-term investments had a carrying value of \$178 million.
-This compares to \$739 million at December 31, 2004.
+At December 31, 2006, the amount of securities lending collateral reinvested in short-term investments had a carrying value of \$273 million.
+This compares to \$178 million at December 31, 2005.